vigenere23/cooky-api/README.md

 ### Known problems

-* The database initiation process fails on Windows, which means it will not be usable on that platform
+* The database initiation process fails on Windows, which means it will not be usable on that platform.

 ## Team members